freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 480.1

-Your additions magically appeared in the json file.
-Check the log again.
+The commits from your feature branch were added to this branch.
+There's a message with some info about the merge.
+Check the log with the oneline flag again.

 #### HINTS

-- Type `git merge feat/add-create-table-reference` into the terminal and press enter
+- Type `git log --oneline` into the terminal and press enter
-- Make sure you enter the command while on the `main` branch
+- Make sure you are in your `sql_reference` repo folder
+- Enter `cd ~/project/sql_reference` to go to the folder if you aren't there

 ## 490. Git Branch -d

 ### 490.1

-The `feat: add create table reference` commit you made on your feature branch was added to this branch.
+The `feat: add create table reference` commit you made on your feature branch was added to this branch with the merge.
 You can delete a branch with `git branch -d branch_name`. `-d` stands for "delete".
 Since your changes were added, you can safely delete the `feat/add-create-table-reference` branch.
 Do that now.

 #### HINTS